By Mike Miller Updated February 11, 2023

 You will find several microbreweries, however, including Dunedin Brewery, the oldest microbrewery in Florida.

 The downtown area is very walkable and has that small town charm.
 You can park your car and have easy access to shopping, dining, and sightseeing.

 There is also a trolley you can catch that will show you not only Dunedin, but Clearwater, Clearwater Beach, Sand Key, Dunedin, Palm Harbor, and Tarpon Springs.

 The original Orange Belt Railway bed was abandoned and was converted into what is now the Pinellas Trail.

-This is a 39 mile long pedestrian and bicycle route that runs from Tarpon Springs to St. Petersburg.
+This is a 39 mile long pedestrian and bicycle trail that runs from Tarpon Springs to St. Petersburg.